• Skip to primary navigation

 Making Larger Batches of Wine

 One note, though: You don't need to multiply the yeast, but the software doesn't know that.
-We will use one pouch of yeast for anything from 1-5x batches, and then 1 pouch for every 5x batches beyond that.
+We will use one pouch of yeast for anything from a 1 gallon batch, to 5 gallons, and then 1 pouch for every 5x batches beyond that.

 As a related note: The recipe software is definitely geared towards cooking, not wine making.
 Therefore, you can pretty much ignore all of the info it gives you: The nutritional info is calculated on everything that goes into the wine.